coredhcp/coredhcp/README.md

 ## Build and run

-The server is located under [cmds/coredhcp/](cmds/coredhcp/), so enter that directory first.
+An example server is located under [cmds/coredhcp/](cmds/coredhcp/), so enter that directory first.
+To build a server with a custom set of plugins, see the "Server with custom plugins" section below.

 Once you have a working configuration in `config.yml` (see [config.yml.example](cmds/coredhcp/config.yml.example)), you can build and run the server:
 ```